Kuifje02/vrpy/docs/vrp_variants.rst

 Vehicle Routing Problems
 ========================

-The `vrpy` package can solve the following VRP variants.
+The `VRPy` package can solve the following VRP variants.

 Capacitated Vehicle Routing Problem (CVRP)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In the capacitated vehicle routing problem (CVRP), a fleet of delivery vehicles with uniform capacity must serve customers with known demand for a single commodity.
+In the capacitated vehicle routing problem (CVRP), a fleet of vehicles with uniform capacity must serve customers with known demand for a single commodity.
 The vehicles start and end their routes at a common depot and each customer must be served by exactly one vehicle.
-The objective is to assign a sequence of customers to each truck of the fleet, minimizing the total distance traveled, such that all customers are served and the total demand served by each truck does not exceed its capacity.
+The objective is to assign a sequence of customers (a route) to each truck of the fleet, minimizing the total distance traveled,
+such that all customers are served and the total demand served by each truck does not exceed its capacity.

 .. code-block:: python